jpritikin/coach/content/docs/contact.md

 - New clients [go here](https://joshua-pritikin.clientsecure.me/request/service) to schedule your first session.
 - Continuing clients [go here](https://joshua-pritikin.clientsecure.me/sign-in).
 Enter your email address to *Sign in*.
+There is no password.

-Check your spam folder for `simplepractice.com`.
+  If you don't receive the email invitation to login within five minutes, check your spam folder for `simplepractice.com`.

 For urgent concerns, you can text my mobile.
 I do not use voicemail on my phone.